-Aging in place is a term used to describe the act of living in the residence of choice as you age while securing the necessary support & services in response to your changing personal needs.
+Aging in place is a term used to describe the act of living in the residence of your choice as you age, while securing the necessary support & services you need for your changing personal needs.
 It sounds simple enough, but for the millions of people who have (or will) choose to age in place, the reality can sometimes be anything but simple.
 Every person’s situation is different and the number of obstacles they might encounter can be daunting.
 This presents a unique opportunity for businesses at the local level that provide services directly to older consumers (or along with their caregivers or family members).

 In the year 2000, there were somewhere in the neighborhood of 35 million people in the U.S. age 65 or older.
 Fast-forward to the year 2030 when over 20% of the U.S. population will be in that age bracket, twice the number of people estimated in 2000.
 (71.5 million people – U.S. Census Bureau).
 Let that sink in for a minute.